folio-org/stripes-connect/README.md

 export default connect(MyStripesComponent, 'moduleName');
 ```

-The data manifest is explained in detail in
+The API and data manifest are explained in detail in
 [The Stripes Connect API](api.md);
 A complete worked example of a connected component for editing patrons
 is explained in